Feelpath Logo

 Early study

-We are now running the early learning study to see how the product fits real care, how people use it, and what seems helpful in practice.
+We are now running the early learning study to see how the product fits real therapy practice, how people use it, and what seems helpful in practice.

 5